 Category Opportunity Deadline Sort descending

-Are you ready to capture the essence of Yellow?
-We invite talented artists and photographers to participate in our “Yellow” Online Art Competition.
-This is your chance to explore the myriad shades and meanings of yellow, from the warmth of the sun to the vibrancy of blooming flowers, and present your unique interpretation.
-With a potential to win $700 in cash prizes, this is an opportunity not to be missed!
+We invite talented artists and photographers to participate in our Orange Art Online Competition & Virtual Exhibition.
+This is your chance to explore the myriad aspects and meanings of the color orange, from its bold and energetic hues to its cultural and personal significance, and present your unique interpretation.
+With the potential to win $700 in cash prizes, this is an opportunity not to be missed!
+The Best in Show award offers a $150 cash prize, a solo exhibition, and extensive promotion.

 Fees or awards